skipperkongen/codechallenge-serotina-kudos/README.md

 # Coding Challenges
 > serotina-kudos

-A set of coding questions.
-Post your code and output in [Github Gist](https://gist.github.com/).
+A set of Python coding questions.
+You can use any Python library you want.

+Share your code answers using [Github Gist](https://gist.github.com/) or [paste bin](https://paste.ubuntu.com/).

 - [Exercise 1](./exercise_1.md)
 - [Exercise 2](./exercise_2.md)